oxcamne/oxcam/docs/install.md

 Once you have created your own record, as it is first into the database it is automatically assigned 'admin' access and all the function links appear on the navigation bar:

 ![navigation bar](images/navigation_bar.png)

+If your group is for alumni of only one of the Universities, you may wish to eliminate the irrelevant Colleges.
+You can use **db_tool** to do this.

 ### Scheduled Tasks